 During the same period as my internship with Miller Integrated Power and Controls, I worked as a marketing intern for Swan Solar where I wrote and published content to press releases, blogs, and social media websites to increase their online presence and bring more traffic to their website.
 This was done in an effort to increase sales.
 I was also able to strategize with management on an effective marketing plan per the area, and I learned about effective sales tactics.

-This project was a fantastic experience that challenged my teammates and I to incorporate much of the computer networking and embedded software development we learned in separate classes.
+This project was a valuable experience that challenged my teammates and I to incorporate much of the computer networking and embedded software development we learned in separate classes.
 I truly enjoyed that this was a concept-to-implementation project.

 The problem we attempted to solve with a technological solution was creating an efficient system for locating which conference rooms in large buildings were occupied on our college grounds.
 This was an attempt to save people time finding vacant conference rooms in which to study or hold meetings.